VisionEval/OSwhitepaper/README.md

 + Open `.md` files in RStudio or other editors
 + Make changes, push commits to master or create pull request as for other code
 + Issues need to be created on GitHub, however

+[See this page](https://help.github.com/articles/basic-writing-and-formatting-syntax/) for additional tips on formatting a markdown document.
+Additional markdown topics are covered [here](https://guides.github.com/features/mastering-markdown/).